Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed.

 This MUST be in grams of carbon per kilowatt hours (gCO2eq/kWh).

+Because this standard uses a consequential approach, marginal emissions rates MUST be used for electricity consumption.

 Location-based measures the grid carbon intensity of a regional balancing authority.
 From a developer perspective, only the location-based info is important for having an impact on reducing carbon emissions.
 This excludes market-based measures, and is distinct from 100% renewable energy claims.